Gayle King: Network news

 Before joining CBS News, King worked as a special correspondent for Good Morning America.
 On November 10, 2011, King secured a deal with CBS to co-anchor CBS This Morning, beginning on January 9, 2012.
 She publicly called for CBS to have full transparency when it was learned CBS planned on keeping the findings of sexual abuse and harassment at the network private.
 She received recognition for remaining stoic during an interview with R. Kelly, who rose from his chair and began to scream and beat his chest in an interview discussing the sexual abuse allegations made against him.

 In 2018, King was inducted into the Broadcasting & Cable Hall of Fame.
 She was also chosen as one of Time magazine's 100 most influential people of 2019.

 In 2020, shortly after the death of Kobe Bryant, King received social media criticism for a CBS This Morning interview with former WNBA player Lisa Leslie, in which King brought up Bryant's sexual assault allegations from 2003.
 Rapper Snoop Dogg was among those who criticized King, though he later apologized.
 She received support, particularly from long-time friend Oprah Winfrey.
 King said CBS had used an out-of-context excerpt from the interview.
 The network said in a statement that the excerpt was not reflective of the "thoughtful, wide-ranging interview" King had conducted with Leslie.

 In January 2022, King had extended her contract with CBS News to continue as co-anchor of CBS Mornings.

+On April 22, 2023, CNN announced that King will co-host with Charles Barkley on their weekly primetime show King Charles which debuted that fall and ended the next spring.
+King continued her role as co-anchor of CBS Mornings.

 Personal life

 King has been a close friend of Oprah Winfrey since 1976.
-In a 2010 interview with Barbara Walters, Winfrey said of King, "She is the mother I never had, she is the sister everybody would want, she is the friend everybody deserves, I don't know a better person".
+In a 2010 interview with Barbara Walters, Winfrey said of King, "She is the mother I never had; she is the sister everybody would want; she is the friend everybody deserves; I don't know a better person".

-From 1982 to 1993, King was married to Bill Bumpus, an attorney and an assistant attorney general in Connecticut.
+From 1982 to 1993, King was married to William Bumpus, an attorney and an assistant attorney general in Connecticut.
 They share a daughter, Kirby, and a son, William Bumpus Jr.

+Space tourism

+On February 27, 2025, it was announced that King would be one of the passengers on Blue Origin's eleventh flight to space under the New Shepard program, along with Katy Perry, Amanda Nguyen, Aisha Bowe, Kerianne Flynn and fellow journalist Lauren Sánchez.
+The Blue Origin NS-31 launch took place on April 14, 2025.
+This flight made King and Sánchez the first female journalists to fly to space as well as part of the first flight in which everyone onboard was female since Valentina Tereshkova's solo 1963 flight on Vostok 6.